-This is a deceptively simple tool, but it can create big results if you are running into roadblocks related to sharing code and keeping the team connected.
-This tool is easy to leverage late in a project as well because the code that you need can be merged with other designer's code easily and seamlessly as the project nears completion.
+This is a deceptively simple tool, but it can create big results if you run into roadblocks related to sharing code and keeping the team connected.
+This tool is easy to leverage late in a project because the code you need can be merged with other designers' code easily and seamlessly as the project nears completion.

 This is a great tool if your team wants to speed up information sharing and code cohesion as projects come to a close.
 When paired with a management software solution, Git can be a powerful closer to bring into the project as it nears the wrap-up stages.

 Are you working on a project that requires daily brainstorming and a think tank-style of attack and planning?
 If so, JIRA Agile is a great solution for your needs.
 This clever tool allows you to create a list of projects that are collated on a task board.
 The tasks are visible to everyone and are assigned and updated as needs change or shift during the project.

 The information related to the underway steps is available on Kanban boards that everyone can see and discuss throughout the project.
 These boards can be leveraged to interact with products like Bamboo to show testing results as they are collated, or the boards can be used to interface with a chat solution like HipChat.

 Being able to index and shift priorities and chat channels in this way can be a big help when you are trying to create a unified brainstorming process daily.
 JIRA Agile removes the barriers to the review of the sticky points of a project and makes it easy for everyone involved in the project to discuss, examine, and redefine the project as needed.